ahk7300/PSLapp/README.md

 - **Muhammad Shaheer Mirza**
 - **Saad Jawaid Khan**

-For any questions or contributions, feel free to open an issue or contact us via email.
+For any questions or contributions, feel free to open an issue or contact us via email (ahk7300@gmail.com)

 ---